zzee86/movie-app-mvc/README.md

 - Enabled users to save movies to their individual accounts

-# Setup
+## Setup
 - Download or clone the project
 - Install XAMPP and start the Apache Web Server and MySQL Database
 - Visit http://localhost/phpmyadmin/ and import saved_movies.sql (database found in project root directory)
-- Open the project in Visual Studio to run
+- Open the project in Visual Studio to run application